2025 Holiday Gift Guide: Gifts Made by and Benefiting People with Disabilities

 Gracie's Doggie Delights

 Gracie’s Doggie Delights is run by Gracie, an entrepreneur from Watertown, Wisconsin, with Down syndrome.
-The business was inspired by her love of dogs, and giving them treats is one of her favorite things to do.
+The business was inspired by her love of dogs, and giving pets treats is one of her favorite things to do.
 Doggie Delights are only made with freeze-dried, USDA-inspected meat to maintain flavor and nutrition.
 The treats have a shelf life of six to eight months.
 Choose from varieties like Beef Liver, Chicken Breast, and Flavor Booster Pet Food Toppers.

 PawsAbilities